codingforeveryone/today-i-learned/oojs/JavaScript-Classes.md

 Each of the four styles has its pros and cons.

 Firstly **functional style** is **fast, very simple and clear in object creation**.
-However all methods will be duplicated for every single object created, so a new function stored in memory every time the object is generated.
+However all methods will be duplicated for every single object created, so a new function is stored in memory every time the object is generated.

 ````
 var house = function(colour){